NisonChrist/ReBAC-Project-Code/README.md

 # ReBAC Project Code

-> Not all code is available yet, but we are working on it!
+> The refactored code for the ReBAC project will be made available soon at another repository: https://github.com/NisonChrist/ReBAC-Project-Code-Python